-The Law on Protection of Rights and Interests of Consumers (the Consumer Rights Law) is the main legislation protecting the rights and interests of consumers who purchase and use commodities or receive services for living consumption, and imposing duties on business operators (including producers and sellers).
+The Consumer Rights Law is the main legislation protecting the rights and interests of consumers who purchase and use commodities or receive services for living consumption, and imposes duties on business operators (including producers and sellers).
 Under article 40 of the Consumer Rights Law, where a consumer suffers personal or property damage resulting from the defects of a commodity purchased, they can claim compensation directly from either the seller or the producer.